mpepping/solarman-mqtt/README.md

 # solarman-mqtt

+> [!NOTE]
+> This repository is archived and no longer actively maintained.

 Script to retrieve current Solar PV data from the Solarman API, and send Power (W) and Energy (kWh) metrics to a MQTT broker, for further use in home automation.
 Several PV vendors use the Solarman Smart platform for statistics.
 One example is the Trannergy PV converter.

 ```bash